 The interest rate you pay will be determined by a number of factors, including:

 Although peer-to-peer websites have grown in popularity, this doesn't necessarily mean that you will be accepted.

 You need to be a UK resident and at least 18 years of age, and you'll also need to hold a current account and have a minimum number of years' credit history.

-If you have previously defaulted on credit before, have CCJs or a tight budget for repaying your loan, you may find it just as difficult to get a peer-to-peer loan as you would a bank or building society loan.
-In some cases, you may find it even more difficult – these are people lending out their own money, after all, so the lending criteria is often stricter.
+If you have previously defaulted on credit, have CCJs or a tight budget for repaying your loan, you may find it just as difficult to get a peer-to-peer loan as you would a bank or building society loan.
+In some cases, you may find it even more difficult – these are people lending out their own money, after all, so the lending criteria are often stricter.

 As with banks and building societies, different lending sites will have different criteria.
 Some will only deal with applicants who have the highest possible credit rating – and therefore pose the lowest credit risk – while others will be willing to deal with those who've had credit problems.
 Rates will be set accordingly, so as with traditional loans, if you're less creditworthy, be prepared for a higher APR.

 There are two main reasons why peer-to-peer lending websites can offer less expensive borrowing than high street banks and building societies:

 Most peer-to-peer arrangements allow you to pay off your loan early, at any point, at no extra charge – but always check the terms and conditions to make sure.